 Even the most experienced solution architects have a hard time convincing the top management of the benefits of ITSM integrations.
 Sometimes the team involved in the integration process might lack clear focus, depth, and understanding of the project, leading to failed integrations.

-Bringing all the required stakeholders together and making them work as a single unit can be an efficient way to ensure the integration doesn’t go downhill.
+Bringing all the required stakeholders together and making them work as a single unit can be an efficient way to ensure that integration doesn’t go downhill.

 Selecting the wrong integration solution can be extremely dangerous for the project and can lead to monetary losses and frustration.